yiyunhu/InterestingAlgo/README.md

-# Some interesting TIL.
+# Some interesting TIL :/

+### CustomSort
+Sort by frequency of each numbers.
+If frequency are same, sort the number itself in ascending order.

+### NextPermutation
+Given an array of integers nums, find the next permutation of nums.

+### SlidingCoin (DFS)
+Find the minimum number of operations to achieve the destination.

 ### SpiralMatrix
-Given an m x n matrix, return all elements of the matrix in spiral order.
+Given an (m * n) matrix, return all elements of the matrix in spiral order.

+### TraverseImplicitBT
+Traverse an implicit binary tree by designated order.

 ### WordSearch (DFS)